For many teachers, one of the most important (and often most difficult) skills to master is classroom management.

-Join educators and Yoga Ed.
-Trainers Chelsea Hylton, Harmony Turner, and Joan Nichols in this 30 minute roundtable led by Brynne Caleda on Wednesday, February 22 at 2pm PST / 5pm EST as they share their most effective, classroom-tested teaching strategies to manage behavior and build positive relationships with their students.
+Listen to educators and Yoga Ed.
+Trainers Chelsea Hylton, Harmony Turner, and Joan Nichols in this 30 minute roundtable led by Brynne Caleda as they share their most effective, classroom-tested teaching strategies to manage behavior and build positive relationships with their students.

 Here’s what you’ll explore in this workshop…

 - What is positive classroom management

 - Specific teaching strategies that promote positive classroom management, including brain breaks and focused attention